 In August 2020, we issued an aggregate of 3,737,500 founder shares in exchange for a capital contribution of \$25,000.
 Prior to this initial investment, we had no assets, tangible or intangible.
-In October 2020, our sponsor contributed to our capital for no consideration an aggregate of 431,250 founder shares, resulting in there being an aggregate of 3,306,250 founder shares outstanding.
-Up to an aggregate of 431,250 additional founder shares are subject to forfeiture by our initial stockholders depending on the extent to which the underwriters' over-allotment option to purchase additional units is exercised.
+Up to an aggregate of 487,500 founder shares are subject to forfeiture by our initial stockholders depending on the extent to which the underwriters' over-allotment option to purchase additional units is exercised.
 The number of founder shares issued was determined based on the expectation that such founder shares would represent 20% of the outstanding shares upon completion of this offering.
-The per share purchase price of the founder shares issued.
+The per share purchase price of the founder shares was determined by dividing the amount of cash contributed to the company by the aggregate number of founder shares issued.
 If we increase or decrease the size of this offering, we will effect a stock dividend or a share contribution back to capital or other appropriate mechanism, as applicable, with respect to our Class B common stock immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares at 20% of the issued and outstanding shares of our common stock upon the consummation of this offering.